Ogechi-M/simple-webapp-flask/README.md

 The following security measures were implemented in the process of building this project.

+- Used a trusted base image for the Dockerfile Ubuntu:20.04

 - The Docker image was scanned for vulnerabilities using Trivy.

 - Updated the docker file to enhance security and set the environmental variables for non interactive installation.
 The apt install command cleans up unnecessary files after installation.